 8 c chicken broth or 8c water with 2 1/2 TBS better than bouillon

 4 whole green onions, chopped

-1 large cooked chicken breast diced or 1 can cooked chicken
+1-2 large cooked chicken breast, shredded or 2 cans cooked chicken

 2 Tbsp liquid aminos (soy sauce works too)